Acústico MTV

-Acústico MTV is a musical television program originally aired by MTV Brasil, inspired by the series MTV Unplugged, an American program created in 1989 where bands and artists play their music in an acoustic version, that is, with acoustic and non-electric instruments.
+Acústico MTV was a music television program broadcast by MTV Brasil, inspired by the MTV Unplugged series — a North American show created in 1989 in which bands and artists perform their songs in acoustic versions, that is, using acoustic rather than electric instruments.

-Initially, Acústico MTV was born as a television program and, as a result, became a music label.
-For the Brazilian music industry, the series took the music market to its peak.
+Initially, Acústico MTV began as a television program and subsequently became a music label.
+For the Brazilian recording industry, the series propelled the music market to its peak.

-With the end of MTV Brasil's management by Grupo Abril in September 2013, the station stopped producing the program.
-Therefore, the last acoustic one was with Arnaldo Antunes.
-However, in November 2018, Viacom (current owner of the rights to MTV Brasil) announced that it was returning with the project, as it is part of a strategy to reposition MTV in Brazil.
-The first guest artist was Tiago Iorc.
+With the end of Grupo Abril's management of MTV Brasil in September 2013, the network ceased production of the program; consequently, the final Acústico MTV session featured Arnaldo Antunes.
+However, in November 2018, Viacom (the current rights holder for MTV Brasil) announced the project's return as part of a strategy to reposition MTV in Brazil.